 The Hierophant Card Reversed Keywords

-The Hierophant as How Someone Sees, Thinks, or Feels towards you
+The Hierophant as How Someone Sees You

 This person may view you as a stable, respectable, and grounded figure.
 They may look up to you as someone who is knowledgeable and possesses quite a deep-seated awareness of matters you care about.
 The Hierophant card may also suggest that they see you as someone who is quite conventional and perhaps authoritative.